 - Ongoing partnership with the Simbaredenga Newstart Children’s Home, an AIDS orphanage in Zimbabwe; and

-- The continuation of our Global Outreach program through which students have raised over $12,000 in the last three years for microloans in Senegal through the Tostan program;
+- The continuation of our Global Outreach program through which students have raised over $18,000 in the last four years for microloans in Senegal through the Tostan program.

 For more information, contact Chaplain John Williams at 903.813.2220.